 As if we needed more reason to visit Long Beach, California, this year’s ICML (International Conference on Machine Learning) was filled with detailed findings, meticulous presentations and of course, a lot of sunshine.

-Here are our three key takeaways from the year’s event.
+Our three key takeaways from this year’s event

 The performance benchmark for NLP architectures are rising